 Watch to see what our student volunteers and community partners have to say about volunteering!

-ALIVE (A Learning Initiative and the Volunteering Experience) is NUI Galway's Student Volunteer Programme and it was established by the CKI to harness, acknowledge and support the contribution that NUI Galway students make by volunteering.
+ALIVE (A Learning Initiative and the Volunteering Experience) is the University of Galway's Student Volunteer Programme, and it was established by the CKI to harness, acknowledge and support the contribution that the University of Galway students make by volunteering.

 In past years, the ALIVE Programme has indicated that students have had the opportunity to :